About KidPaths

 How a listing earns a spot here

 A listing is eligible for KidPaths when it meets four bars.
 First, a real family activity at a real physical address, with hours and contact info we can verify.
-Second, a hero photo and supporting photos that show what the place actually looks like for families with kids in it (not just a marketing shot of an empty lobby).
+Second, a hero photo that shows what the place actually looks like for families with kids in it, not a marketing shot of an empty lobby.
 Third, a description that names age-appropriateness, stroller access, nursing or changing rooms, and the honest cost of a family-of-four visit.
 Fourth, at least one parent tip that you would not find on the venue's own website.

 Listings that fail any of those four bars are hidden from search results and from the public city pages.
 We will not pad a city out with thin entries just to make a guide look bigger.